shawnzxiang/Restfb_Data_Fetcher/README.md

 # AggieFeed

-This project can print and send data to a server, such as message, published dates and indicators of popularity in JSON format for any given public facebook page.
+This project can print and send data to a server, such as message, published dates and indicators of popularity in JSON format for database and string format for any public facebook page.

 The project is designed to be compatible with Aggie Feed rest API. (https://ucdavis.jira.com/wiki/display/IETP/UC+Davis+Aggie+Feed)